rohan74/Feedreader-Project/README.md

 # Instruction
 1. To run this, clone the repositery
 2. Run `live-server` within the project's top-level directory. (npm should be preinstalled to use this command)
-   1. If you dont have npm - install npm gobally using `npm install -g live-server` command.
+   1. If you don't have npm - install npm gobally using `npm install -g live-server` command.
-   2. After installing npm run `live-server command`
+   2. After installing npm run `live-server` command
 3. The application will run the Jasmine tests automatically and print the results at the bottom of the web-page.
 4. Test are written in jasmine/spec/feedreader.js